codefinity/oeuvre/README.md

+**NOTE:**

-**NOTE: The Documentation is in progress and there might be grammatical or spelling errors.
+**The Documentation is in progress and there might be grammatical or spelling errors.
 In case of any factual errors, please use the [Issues](https://github.com/codefinity/oeuvre/issues) section to log them.**

+**This project is in design and analysis phase.
+Please feel free to go through the code and documentation and if you have any Questions or Suggestions, you can use the [Issues](https://github.com/codefinity/oeuvre/issues) tab. **

 # Oeuvre